Hendrix-CS/csci150/labs/needles.md

 Using `os.listdir()`, we can examine each file in a given folder.
 If it is a regular file, we can process it however we like.
-If it is another folder, we can use recursion to process the files within it.
+If it is another folder, which we determine with `os.path.isdir()`, we can use recursion to process the files within it.

 The following short function is included in the file and demonstrates how these two functions are to be used:

     def files_and_folders(path: str):